Users guide to buying a property

 - If you are buying vacant land, check with the owner/HOA what the building time is i.e. how long you have before you have to start and complete a dwelling –this is normally a contractual requirement in most developments.

-- Ask about the state of electrical wiring, whether there are any undue power ‘trips’ and whether the owner is in possession of a valid Electrical Certificate of Compliance.
+- Ask about the state of electrical wiring, the owner must supply you with current and valid Electrical Certificate of Compliance.

-Where deposits are required, these monies should only be paid into the conveyancing attorneys’ Trust Account, they will account for the funds and must issue receipt.
+Where deposits are required, these monies should only be paid into the conveyancing attorneys’ Trust Account or the Estate Agencies Trust Account, they will account for the funds and must issue receipt.
 Ask to get the interest on your money while it remains in the trust account.

 If the purchase is financed, make sure to include, or that a clause is included, that makes the sales agreement subject to you obtaining the necessary mortgage bond from a bank within a certain time.